oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 flowing:

 * In from the Istio gateway on the left.
-* To a domain called "bobbys-front-end".
+* To a domain called `bobbys-front-end`.
-* To a non-WebLogic application, in this case a Helidon microservice called "bobbys-helidon-stock-application".
+* To a non-WebLogic application, in this case a Helidon microservice called `bobbys-helidon-stock-application`.
-* To a second domain called "bobs-bookstore".
+* To a second domain called `bobs-bookstore`.

 In this example you can see how the traffic flows to the cluster services and then to the individual managed servers.

 ![Traffic visualization with Kiali](/weblogic-kubernetes-operator/images/kiali.png)